Mobile internet for everyone and everything

 What the Bandwidth Depends On

-Who hasn't experienced it?
-In the zoom meeting, your face freezes at the most unfavourable moment instead of confidently presenting the latest slide deck to your boss.
-Netflix just won't load and the hypnotic spinning of the loading icon almost makes you fall asleep.
-Or the email with the three big attachments just won't leave the outbox just before closing time.
-Slow Internet sucks!
-If you don't want to have a hard time, you choose a data plan with a high internet speed.
-The market promises 100 Mbps, 300 Mbps or even 1 Gbps.
-But what are such technical terms all about?
+Who hasn’t been there?
+Your face freezes at the worst possible moment during a Zoom meeting, instead of confidently presenting the latest slide deck to your boss.
+Netflix just won’t load, and the hypnotic spinning of the loading symbol almost makes your eyes close.
+Slow internet is annoying!
+If you don’t want to make life difficult for yourself, choose a data plan with high internet speed.
+The market promises 100 Mbit/s, 300 Mbit/s, or even 1 Gbit/s.
+But what do these technical terms actually mean?
 And what internet speed do you really need to use everyday applications?

 …The Basics First

-Now you have an idea of what the internet speed is, but you still don't know how much of these Mbps you need.
-To arrive at the right decision, you should clarify the following two questions.
+Now you know what internet speed is, but you still don’t know how much of these Mbps you need.
+To choose the right data plan, you should answer the following two questions:

 1. Which Internet Applications Do I Use?